-The 5-day August intensive online version of the ACS course is designed for incoming multilingual international students who are adjusting to living in an English-speaking environment.
-By providing a mix of explicit instruction, chances to use the speaking/listening strategies being learned, and time for interaction with other incoming students from a range of departments, this course aims to prepare graduate students to be active in conversations in graduate school, both online and in person, from their first days at the U of T. The course is offered in August in order to help students get ready to participate fully in orientation activities.
+The 5-day August intensive version of the ACS course is designed for incoming multilingual international students who are adjusting to living/studying in an English-speaking environment.
+By providing a mix of explicit instruction, chances to use the speaking/listening strategies being learned, and time for interaction with other incoming students from a range of departments, this course aims to prepare graduate students to be active in conversations in graduate school, both online and in person, from their first days at the University of Toronto.
+The course is offered in August in order to help students get ready to participate fully in orientation activities.

 What is the goal of the Academic Conversation Skills (ACS) Course?

 ACS is a course for non-native speakers of English who wish to improve their listening and speaking skills in order to communicate more effectively in an academic environment.
 If you anticipate you might have difficulty participating in class/lab discussions in English, or joining academic conversations to your classmates and professors online or in person, this course is designed to meet your needs.
 Over 15 hours (3 hours a day for 5 days), you will learn and practice a range of strategies designed to help you gain confidence as you develop your ability to engage in academic discussions.
 In the course, we consider a range of topics, such as how conversational practices might differ across cultures (factors such as levels of formality, types of interactions with professors, use of eye contact, etc.).
 Through a series of class exercises that require active student participation, ACS focuses on topics such as how to enter and exit conversations politely, how to present your ideas orally, and how to disagree respectfully.
 The goal of the course is to increase students’ confidence and effectiveness in participating in academic conversations.

 How does the 5-Day Intensive Academic Conversation Skills Course work?